 At least two (2) adult employees in each school shall have completed and been certified in a standard first-aid course, including but not limited to, CPR.

-As provided by Policy 09.224, any school that has a student enrolled with diabetes or seizure disorders shall have on duty during the school day or during any school-related activities in which the student is a participant, at least one (1) school employee who is a licensed medical professional, or has been appropriately trained to administer or assist with the self-administration of glucagon, insulin or seizure rescue medication or medication prescribed to treat seizure disorder symptoms approved by the FDA as prescribed by the student’s health care practitioner.
+As provided by Policy 09.224, any school that has a student enrolled with diabetes or seizure disorders, including seizure action plans, shall have on duty during the school day or during any school-related activities in which the student is a participant, at least one (1) school employee who is a licensed medical professional, or has been appropriately trained to administer or assist with the self-administration of glucagon, insulin or seizure rescue medication or medication prescribed to treat seizure disorder symptoms approved by the FDA and administered pursuant to a student’s seizure action plan, as prescribed by the student’s health care practitioner.
 The training shall also include recognition of the signs and symptoms of seizures and the appropriate steps to be taken to respond to these symptoms.

 The parent or guardian of each student diagnosed with a seizure disorder shall collaborate with school personnel to implement a seizure action plan, prepared by the student’s treating physician, which shall be kept on file in the office of the school nurse or school administrator.